jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 > **Do:** Delete the Query Loop from the new page template, so you have an empty page template

-Because a page in WordPress is merely a custom post type, you can use the Post Title and Post Content blocks to render the title and content of a page in the template.
+Because a page in WordPress is merely a custom post type, you can use the Post Title, Post Featured Image, and Post Content blocks to render the title and content of a page in the template.
 You can also use Group blocks to logically group specific blocks, based on the design.

 > **Do:**
 > 1. Add a **Group** block to the template.
 > 2. Add a **Post Content** block to the group.
 > 3. Add another **Group** block to the template, before the **Post Content** block.
 > 4. Add a **Post Title** block to the second **Group** block.
+> 5. Add a **Post Featured Image** block to the second **Group** block.

 Your final page template should look something like this: